-The following requirements apply if the Primary Contractor is a county or a Multi-County Entity and the Primary Contractor contracts with a Private Sector BH-MCO and one of the following conditions applies:
+b.
+Requirements.
+The following requirements apply if the Primary Contractor is a county or a Multi-County Entity and the Primary Contractor contracts with a Private Sector BH-MCO and one of the conditions set forth in Section II-7.A.5.a applies:

-- the cost of the BH-MCO contract is at least 80% of the revenue the county receives from DHS under this Agreement; or - the contract between the Primary Contractor and the BH-MCO provides that the BH-MCO contractor is substantially at risk to provide services without financial recourse to the county. - a) The requirements of Sections 2), 3), and 4)a. above also apply to the Private Sector BH-MCO contractor if the contract between the Primary Contractor and the Private Sector BH-MCO requires that the Private Sector BH-MCO meet and maintain the risk protection, equity and insolvency arrangement requirements stated in Sections 2), 3), and 4)a. - b) The Primary Contractor shall account for its HealthChoices transactions in a Special Revenue Fund. - c) Except as otherwise approved by the Department, the Primary Contractor may not use State and Federal funds allocated to the County MH and D&A programs pursuant to the 1966 MH/MR Act and the 1972 Drug and Alcohol Act (71 P.S. § 1690.101 et. seq.) to pay for HealthChoices Program costs.
+i.
+The requirements of Sections 2), 3), and 4)a. above also apply to the Private Sector BH-MCO contractor if the contract between the Primary Contractor and the Private Sector BH-MCO requires that the Private Sector BH-MCO meet and maintain the risk protection, equity and insolvency arrangement requirements stated in Sections 2), 3), and 4)a.

+ii.
+The Primary Contractor shall account for its HealthChoices transactions in a Special Revenue Fund.

+iii.
+Except as otherwise approved by the Department, the Primary Contractor may not use State and Federal funds allocated to the County MH and D&A programs pursuant to the 1966 MH/MR Act and the 1972 Drug and Alcohol Act (71 P.S. § 1690.101 et. seq.) to pay for HealthChoices Program costs.